Like this site:

 Walking is also great exercise for you when you haven't exactly kept up with your working out or exercising through the years.
 It is a very safe form of exercise.

 Runners are more injury-prone.
-About 80% of runners suffer some kind of injury any given year.
+About 80% of us suffer some kind of injury any given year.
 That's a lot.
 It's got a lot to do with stubbornness.
 Continuing to run, even when you have some pain.
 Sticking to your program, even when you know you need to take a day off.

 But still, the statistic is there.
 When you run, chances are fairly high that you may experience injuries along the way.